roytang/blog/content/post/2019/10/archive-of-my-own.md

 - [replies](/replies/): replies to content on other sites.
 This is mostly just twitter replies at the moment.
 - [reposts](/reposts/): reposts/shares of content on other sites.
 This would include twitter retweets and tumblr reblogs.

-I also wanted two types of home page: one is the more traditional homepage listing only the most recent posts, while another would be a firehose of all posts+the above content, probably at a URL like /stream/.
-Unfortunately, I couldn't (yet) figure out how to do this with Hugo, as the pagination support is limited to the homepage and not to custom pages.
+I also wanted two types of home page: one is the more traditional homepage listing only the most recent posts, while another would be a firehose of all posts+the above content, currently [here](/stream/).
+Unfortunately, I couldn't (yet) figure out how to paginate this page with Hugo, as the pagination support is limited to the homepage and listing pages and not to custom pages.
 Maybe someday.

 Basically, I wrote a hodgepodge of different python scripts to import data from various social media sources into this hugo blog.
 It has been a huge effort, and frankly the sort of thing I only expect someone as insane as me would do.
 The scripts are [available on this blog's own repo](https://github.com/roytang/blog/tree/master/utils/importers), but they are not portable at all and highly specific to my use cases and require certain temp files I keep around on my local filesystem that are unavailable in the repo.